The Flinders Ranges' Best 4WD Tracks

 Heading off from Arkaroola Road around 12km south of Arkaroola Village, the track intersects with Mount Jacob Mine, which sits at the foot of Mount Jacob.
 The drive heads north to Tillite Gorge and picturesque Barraranna Gorge, and a detour to Arkaroola Springs is also in the offing.
 Along the way, travellers are treated to different sections of the range, each one awe-inspiring in its own way.

 2. Brachina Gorge to Bunyeroo Valley

 The trip through Brachina Gorge and the Bunyeroo Valley is perhaps the most scenic drive in the entire Flinders Ranges.
 Coursing through gaps in jagged quartzite mountains — most notably the Heysen Range — the trip unfolds with one stunning vista after another in a steady procession.

-The area is geologically significant too, its majestic ranges and Wilpena Pound showcasing over 500 million years of history through their risen layers of rock.
-With this in mind, the drive through the gorges and valleys of this area take on an additional significance; age and beauty coming together in a way that only nature can deliver.
+The area is geologically significant too, with its majestic ranges and Wilpena Pound showcasing over 500 million years of history through their risen layers of rock.
+With this in mind, the drive through the gorges and valleys of this area takes on an additional significance; age and beauty coming together in a way that only nature can deliver.

 3. Mount Gill Track

 Combining classic elements of the Flinders Ranges along a quiet four-wheel drive track, the Mount Gill Track is the jewel of Warraweena Conservation Park.
 A slow drive along a dry creek bed turns into an undulating ridgetop trail, with rocky hill climbs and various lookouts serving as ideal vantage points to appreciate the topography of the ranges that roll to the horizon.
 Warraweena presides over some of the highest peaks in the Flinders Ranges, meaning it’s even possible to catch sight of Lake Frome to the east from various lookouts.